Xiangwk/LearnOpenGL_MyLab/README.md

 In this section we create a window!
 It is our canvas for painting!

+1. Create GLFW window and OpenGL context;
+2. Init GLAD to get address of the OpenGL functions;
+3. Create a viewport;
+4. Game Loop;

 # II.
 Hellow Triangle

 In this section we draw a triangle and a quad on the canvas we create in the last section.

 It use some significant concept: VAO, VBO and EBO.

+1. Create VAO to store the triangle's vertex attribute;
+2. Create VBO to store the vertex data;
+3. (Option)Create EBO to store the indices of triangle;
+4. Set vertex attribute;
+5. Create and use shader;
+6. Draw;